 Hayden Valley

-Hayden Valley is located about 9 miles or 20 minutes south of Canyon Village and is another premier location for photographing wildlife including wolves, grizzly bears, elk, bison, coyotes and birds.
+Hayden Valley is located about 9 miles or 20 minutes south of Canyon Village and is another premier location for photographing wildlife and landscapes.
+Hayden Valley wildlife opportunities include wolves, grizzly bears, elk, bison, coyotes and birds.

 Its rolling hills, rivers, lakes, lush meadows along with the wide assortment of wildlife can keep you busy for days.
 For photographers who wish to capture wildlife and landscapes without having to spend hours in the car driving between destinations, Hayden Valley is hard to beat.
-The only issue I have with the valley is that many of the photo spots are up high looking down on wildlife.

 Birds